 Examples of Fighting Fund Awards

-Rail Line Reopening - SELRAP
+Rail Line Reopening - Bideford-Barnstaple

 SELRAP publicised the results on 30 November 2007.
 "The study shows a benefits-cost ratio approaching 2.5", said SELRAP chairman Derek Jennings, "which is well above the figure at which Network Rail and the Department for Transport can take the reopening proposal forward.